gitter-badger/BibleToken/README.md

 This is to keep people from greedily minting any verse they want for themselves.
 This way, it will also build anticipation for people watching to see when one of their favorite verses will get minted.

-Once the token is minted, you (and anyone else in the world) will be able to view that verse with for gas cost.
+Once the token is minted, you (and anyone else in the world) will be able to view that verse for no gas cost.

 How Can I Help?
 ---------------